Herbert J. Kramer: Sargent Shriver

-Having worked under Sargent Shriver at the Office of Economic Opportunity, Kramer was involved with Shriver in a number of other capacities, including his run for Vice President in 1972, maintaining notes for the co-authoring of Shriver's memoirs ("We Called It A War", unpublished), and the establishment of the Sargent Shriver Peace Institute.
+Having worked under Sargent Shriver at the Office of Economic Opportunity, Kramer was involved with Shriver in a number of other capacities, including his run for Vice President in 1972, and maintaining notes for Shriver's memoirs (Shriver, Sargent (2026).
+"We Called It A War").

+OEO and Vice Presidential run

 One of Kramer's skills was in coming up with alternative lyrics to known tunes for mini musical revues.
 For Shriver's retirement party from the OEO, Kramer wrote a musical revue called "Au Revoir, Sarge".
 It included lyrics such as "My Bobby lies over the ocean" (a reference to Bobby Kennedy) to the tune of "My Bonnie Lies over the Ocean", a traditional Scottish Folk Song.
 After the crushing defeat of the Shriver and McGovern ticket against Nixon in the 1972 Presidential Campaign, Kramer wrote another musical revue called the "Lucky Seven Follies", which poked fun at the campaign.
 Scott Stossel wrote: "The performance was recorded on a vinyl record [...] the uproarious laughter on this saddest of election nights can still be heard clearly over the scratches [...].
 The most audible laugh is Sargent Shriver's."